Mississauga's Mandatory Face Covering By-law

 What businesses need to know

-In order to comply with these by-law requirements and to help stop the spread of COVID-19, businesses must complete a number of tasks when the By-law comes into effect on July 10.
+In order to comply with these by-law requirements and to help stop the spread of COVID-19, businesses must complete a number of tasks when the By-law comes into effect on July 10, 2020 and will be enforced until June 30, 2021.

 Develop a Policy to make sure that employees and customers understand that face coverings are required whenever a person enters your place of business and that they keep the face covering on while there.
 This policy must also list the persons exempt from wearing a Face Covering as identified in the By-law.